Is Cox Any Good in 2022? (Review + Best Cox Internet Deals)

 You have slower speed options available with Cox if you don’t require as much power for your internet usage.
 The pricing that we have listed does not include taxes, modem fees, or the $10 per month fee for no-contract.

 If you are a new customer, Cox will give you a discounted price for the first year.

 Cox’s prices are middle of the road, although some of the highest speed plans are a bit more expensive than competitors.
 But some competitors charge double for the highest speeds.

-Most ISPs will give you the option of bundling your phone, TV, and internet.
+Most ISPs will give you the option of bundling your phone, TV, and internet, and Homelife security.
 Cox does too.
 Cox offers nine different ways to bundle your services.
 Prices for the bundles range from $65 to $180.

 Cox also offers bundles that allow you to customize your services, including adding phone services and home security.